How long leases can solve rental woes

 Extra conveniences are offered to the landlord so that their cash flow isn’t compromised by the longer term.

-“We include an asset register as part of the service”, says Grace, “where we outline and recommend a maintenance plan and budget for ongoing upkeep”.
+“We include an asset register as part of the service”, says Monika, “where we outline and recommend a maintenance plan and budget for ongoing upkeep”.

 If the owner agrees, a small percentage of the weekly rent – between $5 and $15 per week – is kept back in a sinking fund, to be made available for large maintenance or renovation jobs at the end of the lease term.
 That way, landlords aren’t left having to find spare cash to replace carpets and dealing with a vacancy period to boot.